Complete 48-Point Home Inspection Checklist

 - Fencing: Check the fence for damage and make sure it’s secure.

 - Roof: Check the roof for any loose shingles or damage.
 A professional home inspector will be able to determine the age of the roof and give notice if it will need to be repaired or replaced soon.
+If you’re home is set in a good location, consider adding solar panels during this time.

 - Siding: Is it dirty, worn, or in need of replacing?